ppy/osu-wiki/news/2025/2025-03-06-performance-points-star-rating-updates.md

 ### Rhythm rewrite

-Similarly to how the osu! game mode has been changed in recent PP/SR updates to handle rhythm complexity, osu!taiko's rhythm calculations have been rewritten by a [set](https://github.com/ppy/osu/pull/31284) [of](https://github.com/ppy/osu/pull/31339) [changes](https://github.com/ppy/osu/pull/31573) proposed by ::ltca::{ user=11475208 } (with contributions from ::rloseise::{ user=6793778 } and [YaniFR](https://osu.ppy.sh/users/11260982)) to address shortcomings of the previous implementation.
+Similarly to how the osu! game mode has been changed in recent PP/SR updates to handle rhythm complexity, osu!taiko's rhythm calculations have been rewritten by a [set](https://github.com/ppy/osu/pull/31284) [of](https://github.com/ppy/osu/pull/31339) [changes](https://github.com/ppy/osu/pull/31573) proposed by ::ltca::{ user=11475208 } (with contributions from ::rloseise::{ user=6793778 } and ::YaniFR::{ user=11260982 }) to address shortcomings of the previous implementation.

 The new rhythm skill works by measuring timing changes between notes — simple rhythms such as 1/2 will receive less of a bonus than more complicated rhythms such as 1/6 and 1/8, especially when frequently placed.
 In order to ensure this does not overly buff small sections of difficulty, the frequency of these rhythms are assessed to decide how difficult changes to them are.